wp-plugins/universal-star-rating/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mike%40jroene%2ede&lc=DE&item_name=Universal%20Star%20Rating%20%2d%20Cizero%2ede&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHostedGuest
 Tags: stars, rating, movies, books, reviews, shortcodes Requires at least: 3.0.1
-Tested up to: 3.6.1
+Tested up to: 3.7.1
-Stable tag: 1.5.0
+Stable tag: 1.5.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-You can easily add star based ratings to everything you want to rate inside your posts.
+With this plugin you can easily add ratings/reviews for desired data, products and services with the aid of a classic star rating system.

 == Description ==

-This plugin gives you the opportunity to add star based ratings to your posts/sites via two shortcodes.
+Universal Star Rating gives you the opportunity to add ratings/reviews for desired data, products and services with the aid of a classic star rating system.
+You can make use of two shortcodes to embed a single inline star rating or a tabularly list of star ratings.

+Supported Languages: English, German, French

 To insert a Universal Star Rating inside a post just type `[usr=5]` where 5 is the amount of stars.